institut-de-genomique/MaGuS/README.md

 # MaGuS
 MaGuS (Map-GUided Scaffolding) is a scaffolder and a reference-free evaluator of assembly quality.
 It uses a draft genome assembly, a genome map, and high-throughput sequencing paired-end data.
-MaGuS provides quality metrics and performed a new scaffolding.
 It has been succesfully tested on the Arabidopsis genome with Illumina reads and a Whole-Genome Profiling (WGP) map.

 MaGuS run the five following steps :